escfrpls/drochiczynpoleski/drgpls/content/post/Dubrowki.en.md

   - "Dubrowki"
 ---

-On the single page map you can see our village marked, it is 1801-1845:
+On the single page map you can see our village marked, it is 1860 years:

 ![1-ka 1801-1845](https://github.com/user-attachments/assets/96d8c78e-7b00-48a9-982c-d590eb8d37d5)